Gendo-symmetric algebras, dominant dimensions and Gorenstein homological algebra: Preliminaries

-We also need the following well known lemma, which can be found in \cite{Ben} as Corollary 2.5.4.:

 \begin{lemma} Let $A$ be a finite dimensional algebra and $N$ be an indecomposable $A$-module and $S$ a simple $A$-module.
-Let $(P_i)$ be the terms of a minimal projective resolution of $N$ and $(I_i)$ the terms of a minimal injective resolution of $N$. \begin{enumerate} \item For $l \geq 0$, $Ext^{l}(N,S) \neq 0$ iff $S$ is a quotient of $P_l$. \item For $l \geq 0$, $Ext^{l}(S,N) \neq 0$ iff $S$ is a submodule of $I_l$. \end{enumerate} \end{lemma}
+Let $(P_i)$ be the terms of a minimal projective resolution of $N$ and $(I_i)$ the terms of a minimal injective resolution of $N$. \begin{enumerate} \item For $l \geq 0$, $\Ext_A^{l}(N,S) \neq 0$ if and only if $S$ is a quotient of $P_l$. \item For $l \geq 0$, $\Ext_A^{l}(S,N) \neq 0$ if and only if $S$ is a submodule of $I_l$. \end{enumerate} \end{lemma}